ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 <img src="./img/image-20240312150955448.png" alt="image-20240312150955448" style="zoom: 25%;" />

 To configure the power settings, log in to the Dashboard and navigate to "***Device >> Processor Manager.***" Select the appropriate device and click "Edit."
-In the edit page, scroll down to find the "Power Settings" tab.
+On the edit page, scroll down to find the "Power Settings" tab.

 In the "**\* Power off delay**" field, enter a value in seconds as shown in the example image：